Agustin-E-Garcia/Forgex_engine/README.md

 - **SPDlog:** Console logging
 - **GLFW/GLEW:** Windowing and OpenGL extensions
 - **STBImage:** Image loading and texture handling

+## How to Build
+1. **Clone the Repository** Pull the latest version of the project
+2. **Generate Project Files with Premake5** Use Premake5 to generate the project files:
+3. **Build the Project** Open the generated solution or Makefile and build it using your preferred IDE or build tool.
+ > **Note:** A CMake option for generating project files may be added in the future.

 ## Goals
 ### Short-Term Goals